mesosphere/dcos-docs-site/pages/1.13/administering-clusters/locate-public-agent/index.md

     - 54.218.23.75

     As with the previous example, there are no public IP addresses available for the private nodes.
+-->

-## Formatting API output using jq
+## Formatting API output
-If you have `jq` installed, you can parse the output to display the information using more readable JSON formatting:
+If you have `jq` or `python` installed, you can parse the API output to display node information using more readable JSON formatting.

-For example:
+For example, you can execute the API call and pass the output to `jq` for formatting by running the following command:

 ```bash
 curl -skSL -H "Authorization: token=$(dcos config show core.dcos_acs_token)" -H 'Content-Type: application/json' $(dcos config show core.dcos_url)/net/v1/nodes | jq
 [